-University of New Hampshire does not provide voluntary, confidential crime reporting for the purpose of including crime statistic disclosures in the ASR.
-As a matter of policy UNH directs people to report Clery Crimes to UNHPD for the purpose of including a statistic in UNH's ASR; though people may report crimes to any Campus Security Authority.
+University of New Hampshire does not provide voluntary, confidential crime reporting for the purpose of including crime statistic disclosures in the AFSR.
+As a matter of policy UNH directs people to report Clery Crimes to UNHPD for the purpose of including a statistic in UNH's AFSR; though people may report crimes to any Campus Security Authority.
 However, the University of New Hampshire may be obligated to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.

-UNH's Sexual Harassment and Rape Prevention Program (SHARPP) provides confidential reporting that allows the victim or witness to remain anonymous.
-SHARPP provides free, confidential, and accessible assistance in reporting sexual assault, sexual harassment and intimate partner violence.
-SHARPP can be reached 24-hours a day through their toll-free crisis line at (603) 862-3494 or (603) 862-SAFE.
-Victims or Witnesses can call (603) 862-3686 to report any suspected hazing confidentially or anonymously.
+UNH's Sexual Harassment and Rape Prevention Program (SHARPP) is a free and confidential resource for UNH community members who have experienced interpersonal violence.
+Individuals can contact SHARPP 24/7 at (603)-862-7233.
+SHARPP provides general numbers for the purpose of collecting data for the AFSR, however no identifying information is given.